bixb922/crank-organ/doc-software/crank organ software.md

 # Operation on power on
 It's best to have the home page, tunelist page or performance page open in the browser of the cell phone when starting.
 The home page, tune list page and performance page poll the microcontroller every few seconds, and will update the information as soon as the microcontroller is up.
 Put a favorite marker on the page to have it at hand.
 However, having the page open is not mandatory, you can operate without cell phone or turn in on later if needed.

-If a RGB (neopixel) LED is on the board and configured, it will show blue on start and turn green when ready.
+If a RGB (neopixel) LED is on the board and configured, it will show blue on start and flashes green when ready.
 If it turns red, an error has occurred, see error log in system configuration.
-Please report errors as an issue, however an error also may mean for example that a MCP23017 connected via I2C is not available.
+If you suspect a problem with the software, please report errors as an issue, pasting log and description of situation.

 Startup takes about 15 seconds until the system is ready.
 Some valves will move as a signal when ready.